dagraham/etm-tk/etmTk/help/REPORTS.md

 - ddd:   locale specific abbreviated week day: Mon - Sun

 - dddd:   locale specific week day: Monday - Sunday

-or:

-- w:   week number

-The use of week number groups output by year and week number with Monday the first day of the week.
-"Week 14: Mar 31 - Apr 6, 2014" illustrates the output produced.

 For example, the report specification `c ddd, MMM d yyyy` would group by year, month and day together to give output such as